jamiesonbecker/fillup.js/README.md

     page2 = $(".stage").fillup("page2");

-Now, any changes you make to page2 will not also be made in the offstage version.
+Now, any changes you make to page2 will *not* also be made in the offstage version -- it's a complete copy!

     page2.html("<h2>page 2</h2>");

+The offstage version stays the same as it was originally, but the onstage version now has a headline.

-The offstage version stays the same.
-You can create as many copies as you want with different classnames, so *you don't accidentally edit your original!*
+You can create as many copies as you want with different classnames, *without trashing your original!*

-(This is especially important when you start attaching methods to the DOM; Most HTML templaters don't actually work with source HTML for just this reason.)
+(This is especially important when you start attaching methods to the DOM!
+Most HTML templaters can't actually work with real source HTML for just this reason.)

 *In other words, this gives you pure HTML templates,.. except without templates!
 Simple, right?*

-But here's where it gets REALLY useful.
+And in one just action-packed line of code... but here's where it gets REALLY useful!

-Using Fillup with dynamic templates like forms
+Using FillUp with dynamic templates like forms
 ----------------------------------------------

 Let's say instead that you have an address book application: